Node management

 ipv6DHCP: true

-section, by default, both ipv4DHCP
+mgmt section, by default, both ipv4DHCP and

-.
+ipv6DHCP are set to true.
 Optionally, you can also

 set the IP MTU, as shown in the following